-- What do you see my role as in this matter?
+- What do you see in my role as in this matter?

 2. ENGAGE IN COLLABORATIVE LISTENING

 So what’s the difference?
-The distinction is acknowledgement.
-Your role can be to help the each person gain a deeper understanding of everyone’s interests and needs; to define concepts and words in a way that expresses their values (i.e. respect means something different to each one of us); and to make her feel acknowledged—someone sees things from all points of view.
+The distinction is acknowledgment.
+Your role can be to help each person gain a deeper understanding of everyone’s interests and needs; to define concepts and words in a way that expresses their values (i.e. respect means something different to each one of us), and to make her feel acknowledged—someone sees things from all points of view.

-Making an acknowledgement is tricky in group settings.
-Understandably, you want to help the each person in the conflict but are mindful of the issues of the whole group.
+Making an acknowledgment is tricky in group settings.
+Understandably, you want to help each person in the conflict but are mindful of the issues of the whole group.
 You can acknowledge each person’s needs even while safeguarding the needs of the group as a whole.

-Simply put, acknowledgement does not mean agreement.
+Simply put, acknowledgment does not mean agreement.
 It means letting everyone know that you can see how they got to their viewpoint or opinion.
 It doesn’t mean taking sides with someone or abandoning your responsibilities to the group.
-Acknowledgement can be the bridge across misperceptions.
+Acknowledgment can be the bridge across misperceptions.
 Engage in Collaborative Listening by: